surajssd/blog_contents/content/post/2021/08/sapiens.md

 ## Notes

+- As new archeological pieces of evidence are collected, our understanding of history becomes more precise.

 ### Cognitive Revolution

 - With the discovery of fire and subsequently cooking, we started to develop better brains.
 Earlier, the majority of our energy was spent digesting food.
 With cooked food, digestion became easier, and we no longer needed large guts.
 Thus, our brains could grow.
 This insight was also shared in the book "How Innovation Works."
 - Languages shaped our cognitive abilities, thus leading to the cognitive revolution.
 Unlike other social animals that have a method of communicating essential information, humans can go beyond that.
 The fact that you are reading this proves it.
 Language with rich vocabulary is an excellent tool for expressing feelings.
 - Our language has helped us co-operate better.
 It has given birth to common myths which bound us together, like religion, nationalism, etc. Other animals don't have such notions.
 This fiction has helped us to create big kingdoms, cities, nations, etc.
+- Our ability to co-operate is what makes us humans uniquely powerful.
+This ability has helped us undertake various events, from building pyramids to waging deadly wars.
 - "Collective Imagination" is when everyone (in the community) imagines the same thing.
 - The author speaks about objective and subjective reality.
 Other animals believe in "objective reality" only.
 For, e.g., consider a herd of deers and zebras munching on some grass, and if someone notices a lion, everyone starts running, be it zebra, deer, or human, because it is an "objective reality."
 But humans fear going near a graveyard in fear of ghosts.
 This is a form of some subjective reality created by some humans who think they have sighted ghosts.
 But stray dogs have no such qualms; they will go about as usual.
 - Other animals change their behaviors in the process of evolution, which takes a really long time.
 But we humans can change our behaviors by forming habits, and we can even pass these new behaviors to our offspring.